RJAH surgeons give knee replacements a robotic boost

 Theatres - Robot assisted surgery.jpg

-Shropshire’s specialist orthopaedic hospital has made a breakthrough in surgical technology with the introduction of the VELYS Robotic-Assisted Solution – an advanced system designed to enhance precision and improve patient outcomes.
+Shropshire’s specialist orthopaedic hospital has made a breakthrough in surgical technology with the introduction of the VELYS Robotic-Assisted Solution – an advanced system designed to enhance precision and predictability.

 The technology is designed to support surgeons in performing precise knee replacements using real-time data and surgical guidance.
 Unlike autonomous systems, the robot does not perform the surgery itself.
 Instead, it supports the surgeon throughout the procedure.

-For patients, this offers a more personalised surgical experience, with the potential for less post-operative pain, improved recovery and shorter hospital stays.
-Ongoing research is also being undertaken to better understand the long-term clinical benefits.
+For patients, this has the potential to offer a more personalised surgical experience.
+Ongoing service evaluation is also being undertaken to better understand the short-term and long-term clinical benefits.

 Mr Rajpal Nandra, Consultant Orthopaedic Surgeon and Robotics Lead at RJAH, said: “Robotic-assisted surgery is an important development in orthopaedics.
 It enhances precision and predictability, supporting surgeons to place implants exactly where intended.